bertiewooster/bertiewooster.github.io/_posts/2022-11-11-RDKit-Recap-decomposition-tree.md

     inputs [['a'],['b'],['c']] and [['d'], ['e'], ['f']]
     produce [['a', 'd'], ['b', 'e'], ['c', 'f']]

-    :returns: The confined grid, a two-deep nested list of strings
+    :returns: The combined grid, a two-deep nested list of strings
     :param grid1: The first grid, a two-deep nested list of strings
     :param grid2: The second grid, a two-deep nested list of strings
     """